Crime in Philadelphia: Bayesian Clustering with Particle Optimization: Introduction

-Priors based on conditionally auto-regressive (CAR) models \citep{besag1974spatial} are workhorses in the Bayesian spatial statistics literature that encourage shrinking each neighborhood's parameters towards the average value of the parameters from adjacent neighborhoods.
-Though these models are an intuitive and popular way to introduce spatial dependence, they can produce overly smooth parameter estimates that are at odds with the realities of complex urban environments.
-In fact, as we will see in Section~\ref{sec:data_model}, while crime in Philadelphia displays considerable spatial correlation, there are also discontinuities in crime dynamics.
-Several of these discontinuities coincide with known geographical landmarks like major streets, parks, and bodies of water.
-Others, however, coincide with less visible differences in socioeconomic conditions and still more may result from the disparate effects of public policy initiatives like community crime watches.
+The second complication lies in the spatial modeling of crime density.
+Bayesian hierarchical modeling is an attractive way to study crime at the neighborhood level as it allows us to ``borrow strength'' between spatially adjacent neighborhoods.
+Recently, \citet{Balocchi2019} demonstrated that Bayesian models that encourage spatial smoothing between neighborhoods with conditionally auto-regressive \citep[CAR;][]{besag1974spatial} priors yield more accurate neighborhood-level forecasts than fitting independent models to each neighborhood.
+Though CAR models are an intuitive and popular way to introduce spatial dependence, they can produce overly smooth parameter estimates and forecasts that are at odds with the realities of complex urban environments.
+In fact, as we will see in Section~\ref{sec:data_model}, while crime in Philadelphia displays considerable spatial correlation, there are also sharp discontinuities.
+While some discontinuities coincide with known landmarks like major streets, parks, and bodies of water, several occur along less obvious boundaries that may result from differences in socioeconomic conditions and disparate effects of public policy initiatives like community crime watches.

-In the context of crime modeling, specifying a CAR prior on spatially varying slopes and intercepts without accounting for potential discontinuities can lead to poor estimation of crime around these geographic or socioeconomic barriers.
+Specifying a CAR prior without accounting for potential discontinuities can lead to poor estimation of crime around these geographic or socioeconomic barriers.
 Directly modeling the locations of individual discontinuities between pairs of neighborhoods typically relies on heavily over-parametrized models; in fact, many such models introduce one latent parameter for each pair of adjacent neighborhoods.
 We instead aim to identify \textit{clusters} of neighborhoods with similar crime dynamics.

-In this paper, we propose a ``CAR--within--clusters'' model where we introduce \emph{two latent spatial partitions} of neighborhoods in Philadelphia, one for the mean levels of crime and one for the time trends.
+In this paper, we propose a ``CAR--within--clusters'' model where we introduce \emph{two latent spatial partitions} of neighborhoods in Philadelphia, one for the baseline levels of crime and one for the time trends.
 We then specify separate CAR priors on the neighborhood-specific parameters within each cluster of each partition.
-Unlike many classical approaches to Bayesian spatial clustering, our proposed model allows (i) the spatial distribution of the mean levels of crime to differ from that of the time trends and (ii) the parameters to vary both within and between clusters.
+Unlike many classical approaches to Bayesian spatial clustering, our proposed model allows (i) the spatial distribution of the baseline levels of crime to differ from that of the time trends and (ii) the parameters to vary both within and between clusters.